rhpo/Jax/README.md

 ## How to use Jax in the Command Line ?
-First of all, you need to download Jax in your OS, then :
-+ f
+Coming soon...

 ## More info about Jax...
-+ Jax is written in C#, then it was re-written in JavaScript (Node) to be able
++ Jax is written in C#, then it was re-written in JavaScript (Node) to be used in Browsers.

 # Some info:
 + Discord Server: [Click here](https://dsc.gg/brcode)